Orchard Portman: Religious sites

 The parish church of St Thomas at Thurlbear shows clear signs of the Norman church upon which later structures were built.
 Pevsner cites the Norman arcades and narrow aisles characteristic of that era and "never enlarged to satisfy later medieval taste."
 He dates the church to "hardly later than c.
 1110."
 The Churches Conservation Trust launched a programme of repairs at the church, with the Somerset County Council conducting an archaeological recording and survey in conjunction with these efforts.

 The Church of St Michael in Orchard Portman also has Norman origins with the chancel being rebuilt in the early 15th century.
 It formed part of the former Portman family mansion on the site.
 The Portman chapel was erected as the south aisle around 1450, demolished in 1844 and rebuilt again in 1910.
 The tower was rebuilt in 1521.
 Dr Thomas Bond (1841–1901) a British physician considered by some to be the first offender profiler, and best known for his association with the notorious Jack the Ripper murders of 1888, was buried in the churchyard.

 Sport

-Orchard Portman is the location of Taunton Racecourse which is used for thoroughbred horse racing, as well as a small cricket field.
+Orchard Portman is the location of Taunton Racecourse which is used for thoroughbred horse racing, as well as a small cricket field and the Taunton Vale Polo Club.